 Istio can automatically detect HTTP and HTTP/2 traffic.
 If the protocol cannot automatically be determined, traffic will be treated as plain TCP traffic.

-This feature is experimental and off by default.
-It can be turned on by providing the install options
+This feature is enabled by default.
+It can be turned off by providing the following install options: